-Representatives of the OECD and the Council of Europe are ex officio members, who sit on the Board in an advisory capacity.
+Representatives of the OECD and the Council of Europe sit ex officio on the Board in an advisory capacity.

-The President of the Board is elected by a 2/3 majority of its members for a period of 4 years.
-The President is assisted by Vice-Presidents elected for the same period by the same voting procedure.
+The President is elected by a 2/3 majority for a period of 4 years.
+He is assisted by Vice-Presidents elected for the same period through the same voting procedure.

-Based in Paris, the Headquarters is the pivotal element of the operations.
-Its role is to facilitate, coordinate and implement work by the different organs of the organization.
+Based in Paris, the Headquarters coordinate, facilitate and implement the actions conducted by the different bodies of the CIHEAM.

-The Committee consists of a number of eminent figures appointed for a period of 4 years by the Governing Board.
+It consists of a number of eminent figures appointed for a period of 4 years by the Governing Board.
 They are "chosen, in particular, from among members of establishments for higher education in agriculture and of agricultural research institutes" (article 5.1 of the 1962 Agreement).
-It gives its views on questions put to it by the Governing Board.
+It gives its advice on issues submitted by the Governing Board.

-Our organization has crossed the last five decades without losing view of the ambition of stronger cooperation in the Mediterranean.
+Over the last five decades, our Organisation did not lose view of the ambition of stronger cooperation in the Mediterranean.

-Since 1962, we work for bringing together people and ideas
+Since 1962, we strive to bring people and ideas together.